ftclausen/ftclausen.github.io/_drafts/test_kitchen_with_docker.md

     driver_config:
         provision_command: curl -sSL  http://10.111.111.1/setup_key.sh | bash -s

 This allows "kitchen login" to work without a password.
+Replace "10.111.111.1" with your workstation IP.

+# Docker Itself

+I am running on OS X and using [boot2docker](http://boot2docker.io/) so I need to specify the socket used to connect to the docker service.
+But how do we know what this is?
+Once you've installed boot2docker you can get this info by running the following command :

+    $ boot2docker ip

+we then take that host-only IP and put it in our .kitchen.yml in the "driver_config" section :

+    socket: tcp://192.168.69.103:2375

 # Example Configuration

+Below is a complete example using the information from above

     ---
     driver_plugin: docker